-Note: support for other programming languages and more complex workflows will be presented to you at the end of the quickstart guide.
+Note: support for a more complex workflow on Visual Studio Code will be presented to you at the end of the quickstart guide, as well as support for other programming languages on Visual Studio.
 If you have a Windows PC for development, you can also try the quickstart guide for Torizon with Windows selected as Development PC OS.

 For this lesson:

 Note: Carefully read this module's cover page clicking on "Module 2: First Steps with Torizon" on the left menu bar before starting this lesson.

 The latest version of the Toradex Torizon Support extension can be found on the Visual Studio Code marketplace:

 Click on the extensions button in Visual Studio Code as shown in the image below and search for Toradex Torizon Support:

 Click the Torizon logo on the left vertical menu, then click on Add Device:

 Add a Network device:

 Use the previously found hostname or IP address: